 Taking reasonable action to ensure compliance with care arrangement

-The person with reduced care must continue to take reasonable action to ensure compliance with the care arrangement in order for FTB to continue to be based on the care arrangement for the interim period.
+The person with reduced care must continue to take reasonable action to ensure compliance with the care arrangement in order to have their FTB continue to be based on the care arrangement for the interim period.
 Reasonable action could include:

-• negotiating with the other party in a genuine attempt to ensure compliance with a written agreement, or
+• negotiating with the other party in a genuine attempt to ensure compliance with a written agreement

-• making and/or attending an appointment at a Family Relationships Centre (FRC) or similar dispute resolution service with the aim of ensuring the care arrangement is adhered to, or
+• making and/or attending an appointment at a Family Relationships Centre (FRC) or similar dispute resolution service with the aim of ensuring the care arrangement is adhered to

-• obtaining or seeking legal advice regarding the making of a court order, or
+• obtaining or seeking legal advice regarding the making of a court order

-• filing an application to a Court to have an order made or enforced, or
+• filing an application to a Court to have an order made or enforced

 • attending a hearing at Court to seek an order to be made or enforced, or